lifesawesome/agentic-ai-lab/README.md

 ## 🎯 Mission Statement

-This comprehensive laboratory transforms you from an AI enthusiast into an Azure AI Foundry expert.
+This comprehensive laboratory transforms you from an AI enthusiast into a Microsoft Foundry expert.
 Through progressive, hands-on modules, you'll master:

 1. Setup, Authentication, Quick Start
 2. Prompting, Embeddings, RAG